Prep Time:10 minutes

 - 1/4 teaspoon of fine salt

-- Make a bain marie (that is, a double boiler) by placing the bowl over a saucepan of simmering water.
+Make a bain marie (that is, a double boiler) by placing the bowl of your mixer over a saucepan of simmering water.
 Ensure the bowl doesn’t touch the water.

-- Add the egg whites and sugar to the bowl, and using a hand held whisk, whisk constantly but gently, until temperature reaches 60C.
+Add the egg whites and sugar to the bowl, and heat until temperature reaches 60C.
 If you don’t have a sugar thermometer, whisk until the sugar is completely dissolved and the egg whites feel hot to touch.

-- Switch to the paddle attachment and, on a low speed, add the butter cubes, one at a time, until incorporated.
-Continue beating until it has reached a silky smooth texture.
+Now, on a low speed, add the butter cubes, one at a time, until incorporated.
+Continue beating until it’s smooth.